Community Standards and Civility

 Responsibility • Civility • Integrity • Community

-- To assist students in maturely accepting accountability for his/her actions.
+- To assist students in maturely accepting accountability for his/her actions and determine with the student the reasons for the misconduct.

-- To train and perform efforts to foster the personal, social and ethical development of those students whose behavior is in conflict with University expectations, both in and out of the classroom.
+- To foster the personal, social and ethical development of those students whose behavior is in conflict with University expectations, both in and out of the classroom.

-- To educate students, faculty, and staff of the WSSU Students' Code of Conduct, university policies & procedures, and how North Carolina laws/policies could affect them on and off-campus via training sessions, educational workshops, and more visibility.
+- To educate students, faculty and staff of the WSSU Students' Code of Conduct, university policies & procedures, and how North Carolina laws/policies could affect them on and off-campus via training sessions and educational workshops.

 WSSU "I Pledge" Campaign